Facebook, Google, And The War Against Fake News – How Two Technology Giants Are Ramping Up The Fight

 Facebook Notification

-Some tips include researching a websites’ sources to verify their accuracy, and checking other news outlets to see if the story in question is being reported anywhere else.
+Some tips include researching a websites’ sources to verify their accuracy and checking other news outlets to see if the story in question is being reported anywhere else.

 Adam Mosseri, vice president of News Feed at Facebook, emphasized the importance of this tool in a new post.